 Now it’s your turn

 What do you think?
-Are you familiar with the explanation of the GROW coaching model or do you have anything to add?
+Are you familiar with the explanation of the GROW model or do you have anything to add?
 When do you think the coaching model is effective?
-What do you believe are success factors that contribute to the practical application of this theory?
+What do you believe are success factors that contribute to the practical application of this coaching and mentoring theory?

 Share your experience and knowledge in the comments box below.